osi1880vr/prompt_quill/README.md

 # Welcome to Prompt Quill

-Here you find the sources to run your own instance of Prompt Quill.
+Prompt Quill was created to help users create better prompts for creating images.

-A Gradio UI that will help you to create more sophisticated text to image prompts.
+It is useful for poor prompt engineers like me who struggle with coming up with all of the detailed instructions that are needed to create beautiful images using image generation models like Stable Diffusion.

-If you are a power prompt engineer you might not need this.
-It still could help to inspire you.
+Even if are an expert, it could still be used to inspire other prompts.

-It is mainly useful for users that are poor prompt engineers like myself.
+A Gradio UI will also help you to create more sophisticated text to image prompts.

-It helps to create beautiful prompts based on simple input like "sail to italy".
+It will help to create beautiful prompts based on a simple input like "sail to italy".

 Here you find just the code to run the UI or to insert data into your instance of the vector store.